-Courts sometimes make mistakes during trials, leading to wrongful convictions.
-When this happens, you can appeal your case and challenge any legal errors made during the trial or sentencing.
+Broward County courts sometimes make mistakes during trials, leading to wrongful convictions.
+When this happens, your Naples or Fort Lauderdale federal appeals attorney can appeal your federal case and challenge any legal errors made during the trial or sentencing.
 The appellate court ensures that the trial court applied the law correctly.
 An appeal is not a retrial or new trial of the case, and it’s not used to decide whether a defendant is innocent or guilty.

-In an appeal, you’re asking a higher court to review the conviction and sentence.
-The federal system has two tiers of appeals court, United States Courts of Appeals and the Supreme Court of the United States
+In an appeal, your Florida federal criminal attorney is asking a higher court to review the conviction and sentence.
+The federal system has two tiers of appeals court, United States Courts of Appeals and the Supreme Court of the United States.

 The appeals process begins with filing a Notice of Appeal.
 The trial transcript and court records form the Record on Appeal.
 An appeal differs from post-conviction relief in that court doesn’t look at any new evidence – it only looks at the record of the proceedings in the lower court.

 Both sides of the appeal then file written briefs challenging or upholding the conviction or sentence.
 When deciding on an appeal, the federal courts of appeals often decide on cases only from the briefs.
 They might also hear oral arguments as well.
 Convictions in federal criminal cases are usually not reversed if they don’t have an oral argument.
 The Opinion is the written decision of the court.